 - Upon re-inspection, the Zoning Field Inspector shall determine if the violation remains or if it has been corrected.
 If the violation remains, the Inspector will write up a formal citation pursuant to ORC 504.06.

-- At the next regularly scheduled Prairie Township Trustee Meeting, the Franklin County Sheriff's Department liaison will act as the Prairie Township Peace Officer and review citations and photographs.
+- At the next regularly scheduled Prairie Township Trustee Meeting, the Franklin County Sheriff's Department contract deputy will act as the Prairie Township Peace Officer and review citations and photographs.
 They will sign the citations for processing.